FinnArundel/boscode-doc/doc/arduino/arduino-tasks.md

           examples
           tasks
     ```
+  * Follow these steps if you are using the schools wifi:
+    - Download the [netbox.cer](netbox.cer) certificate file somewhere to the local drive.
+I did mine to "C:\cert\netbox.cer"
+    - Open a web browser, and make sure that the BYO device can browse the internet (load youtube.com or something)
+    - In the command prompt window, run (replace with different file path as needed)
+    ```bash
+    npm config set cafile "C:\cert\netbox_slgs.cer"
+    npm config set strict-ssl false
+    ```

   * Open terminal (Mac) or powershell (Windows) and (these installs cannot be done with the schools wifi)